-An excellent way to break into the writing realm, or boost your already established writing career, is to submit a short piece of work to an anthology.
+Break into the writing realm, or boost your writing career by submitting a short piece of work to an anthology.
 They usually consist of short stories, poems and nonfiction ideas.
 It gives you the chance to work with an editor and get valuable feedback on your writing skills.
 Plus, you’ll meet other authors, personally or virtually, and maybe make new friends.

 Find 2-3 writing groups who publish collections of work and join the groups.
 They’ll likely have an annual or bi-annual call for submissions for a new book.